Non-indigenous Bird Management Policy

 - All privately kept non-indigenous bird species are not affected by the declarations and can continue to be kept.

-- The policy and associated declarations enable the Department of Environment and Primary Industries (DEPI) to take all reasonable steps to prevent and manage incursions of exotic species in Victoria as part of its duty.
+- The policy and associated declarations enable Agriculture Victoria to take all reasonable steps to prevent and manage incursions of exotic species (prohibited, controlled and regulated pest animals) in Victoria as part of its duty.

 - The non-indigenous bird management policy and associated declarations aim to reduce the impact some bird species will make in Victoria should they escape captivity and become established in the wild.